rocketinsights/terraform-blog-default-tags/README.md

 ### Basic Usage

 The default tags are defined in the AWS provider section.
-It will automatically be applied to all AWS resources
+It automatically applies to all AWS resources

 ```terraform